ckaestne/seai/lectures/04_goals/goals.md

 # Learning goals

-* Judge when to apply AI for a problem in a system
+* Judge when to apply ML for a problem in a system
-* Define system goals and map them to goals for the AI component
+* Define system goals and map them to goals for ML components
-* Design and implement suitable measures and corresponding telemetry
+* Understand the key concepts and risks of measurement

 ---